 Wage and Transfer budgets may also be adjusted from the Overview screen.
 Should you have enough excess in either area, and assuming you are in generally good standing with the Board, you will be afforded the flexibility to move money from one budget to the other in order to perhaps facilitate a contract renewal or the arrival of a new signing.
 Move the slider bar towards either extreme to raise the appropriate budget whilst reducing the other, but note, this will always be affected by the number of ongoing negotiations.

 If you’re going to be successful in your job, it’s imperative that you satisfy the demands of the Board and the Fans – and they can be quite demanding.
 The Confidence bar reflects the overall reaction to each facet of your management of the club.
-The Board and supporters will give you their current thoughts on your progress in competitions, your financial control, individual match feedback, your transfer activity and current squad, any promises you may have made during contract negotiations, an overall summary with a major highlight and criticism throw in for good measure.
+The Board and supporters will give you their current thoughts on your progress in competitions, your financial control, individual match feedback, your transfer activity and current squad, any promises you may have made during contract negotiations, the overall dressing room atmosphere and support levels amongst the players, your tactical decisions, and an overall summary with a major highlight and criticism throw in for good measure.

 Confidence in your performances in these areas can be gauged by the bar displayed on the Overview screen.